addresscloud/test-terraform-cloud/README.md

 # hello world terraform

-This is demo repository to test the Terraform Cloud API.
+This is demo repository to test the Terraform Cloud API, using GitHub action.